AI-multimodal/Lightshow/scripts/README.rst

 Installation
 ------------
-`install.sh` is a helper script for parsing the `pyproject.toml` file (see `here <https://github.com/pypa/pip/issues/8049>_` for the inspiration for these scripts) and installing the required packages as specified there.
-As also explained in the :doc:`README <../README.rst>`, we can install all or part of Lightshow's dependencies via the following scripts:
+`install.sh` is a helper script for parsing the `pyproject.toml` file (see `here <https://github.com/pypa/pip/issues/8049>`_ for the inspiration for these scripts) and installing the required packages as specified there.
+As also explained in the `README <../README.rst>`_, we can install all or part of Lightshow's dependencies via the following scripts:

 .. code-block:: bash